Mattie Franklin: Loners

 After the events of Alias, Mattie had retired from being a superhero and became a private investigator.
 However, she dons the costume once more to track down the dealers who were selling the MGH, and follows them to Los Angeles, where she attends Excelsior meetings and pretends to quit using her powers.
 In reality, she is using the meetings to recruit a partner to help her.
 She is joined by Darkhawk and Ricochet, who keep their activities secret from the rest of the group.

-The trio's involvement in the MGH ring bust is revealed when Ricochet's later break-in at a Fujikawa lab results in Lightspeed being grievously wounded by Hollow (formerly Penance).
+The trio's involvement in the MGH ring bust is revealed when Ricochet's later break-in at a Fujikawa lab results in Lightspeed being grievously wounded by Hollow.
 The group is confronted by a woman leading armored guards and Delilah; they have come to reclaim Hollow.
 The matter is settled peacefully by Mickey Musashi; Mattie is frustrated about allowing the bad guys to leave.
 However, Mickey reminds her that she is undoing the damage for which she, Darkhawk, and Ricochet are responsible.
 It is revealed that another reason for her joining the support group was that she was secretly researching the Slingers.
 While over at Johnny's house she begins searching around, looking for evidence when she is caught by Johnny whom she sleeps with in order for him not to get suspicious.
-Afterwards, she privately contacts the father of Dusk, in which she confirmed that the former Slinger named Ricochet has no knowledge of Cassie's whereabouts.
-Mattie and Johnny later arrive at Mickey's apartment, in which they learn about both Phil and Chris fighting each other in Darkhawk armor.
-After defeating Phil, she learns about Phil also making a deal with Fumiko Fujikawa and decides to leave the support group, no longer trusting them, pointing out that they had forgotten about how to be heroes in trying to overcome their heroic pasts.
+Afterwards, she privately contacts the father of Dusk, in which she confirmed that Ricochet has no knowledge of Cassie's whereabouts.
+Mattie and Johnny later arrive at Mickey's apartment, in which they learn about both Phil Urich and Chris fighting each other in Darkhawk armor.
+After defeating Urich, she learns about Urich also making a deal with Fumiko Fujikawa and decides to leave the support group, no longer trusting them, pointing out that they had forgotten about how to be heroes in trying to overcome their heroic pasts.
 Mattie also admits that she regrets sleeping with Ricochet.

 The Gauntlet and Grim Hunt

-In "The Gauntlet and Grim Hunt", Sasha Kravinoff kills Mattie Franklin as part of a ritual to resurrect Vladimir Kravinoff.
+In the storyline "Grim Hunt", Mattie is attacked by Ana Kravinoff and captured.
+She awakens long enough to tell fellow prisoner Madame Web to tell Spider-Man that what happened to her is not his fault and that she did not cry.
+She is then killed by Sasha Kravinoff as part of a sacrificial ritual to revive her stepson Vladimir.
+Madame Web expresses a great amount of grief before she is killed, tearfully comforting her and saying she was a fine Spider-Woman who saved lives.

-=The Clone Conspiracy
+The Clone Conspiracy

-She is resurrected in a cloned body in "Dead No More: The Clone Conspiracy", but eventually decays and dies.
+During the Dead No More: The Clone Conspiracy storyline, Mattie Franklin was among the people resurrected by Ben Reilly in cloned bodies.
+When the Carrion virus spreads among the clones, Spider-Man and Anna Maria Marconi arrive in an attempt to stop the spread.
+Silk holds the door back to prevent more infected hosts coming in.
+After Spider-Man sends out the Webware Emergency Signal, J. Jonah Jameson and Silk find Marla and Mattie dead.